Buckwheat Pancakes with Blueberries & Blackberries

 Written by Dietitian & Mom: Elis Halenko

 Looking for a weekend breakfast that’s cozy, nutrient-dense, and naturally gluten-free?
-These Buckwheat Pancakes topped with juicy blueberries and blackberries are a perfect balance of flavor and function.
+If so, these Buckwheat Pancakes topped with juicy blueberries and blackberries are a perfect balance of flavor and function.

-They’re made with 100% buckwheat flour, which means they’re rich in fiber and antioxidants—while still being fluffy, satisfying, and easy to make.
+Because they’re made with 100% buckwheat flour, they’re rich in fiber and antioxidants—yet still being fluffy, satisfying, and easy to make.
 Whether you’re feeding your family, meal-prepping breakfast, or just treating yourself to a slow Sunday morning, these pancakes are the perfect place to start.

 Why You’ll Love This Recipe